 - Limit or avoid alcohol and other drugs

 Fatigue can mean feeling tired, sleepy or lacking energy.
 Fatigue may be due to medical causes, lifestyle or emotional concerns or stress.
 Depression, anxiety or grief can all cause fatigue.
 Too little or too much sleep can cause fatigue.
-Medical causes of fatigue may include flu, glandular fever, anaemia, sleep disorders such as sleep apnoea or restless leg syndrome, CFS/ME (formerly known as chronic fatigue syndrome or myalgic encephalopathy), hypothyroidism, heart problems, cancer and other conditions.
+Medical causes of fatigue may include flu, glandular fever, anaemia, sleep disorders such as sleep apnoea or restless leg syndrome, CFS/ME (formerly known as chronic fatigue syndrome or myalgic encephalopathy), hypothyroidism (underactive thyroid gland), heart problems, cancer and other conditions.